Every parent wants their children to succeed in school, but many of them don’t know how to help them effectively.

 Making mistakes is inevitable in the journey of childhood.
 The short-term setback will yield tremendous benefits in the long run.

 Help them internalize the reasons to study

-Helping your child internalize the reasons why they should learn and study is the most essential aspect of autonomy support15.
+Helping your child internalize the rationale why they should learn and study is the most essential aspect of parent autonomy support20.

 Acknowledge feelings and show empathy